a-mitani/mastering-ethereum/book/domains.md

 All books on **Gitbook.io** are accessible via the url **http://{{author}}.gitbooks.io/{book}/**, and content is accessible at **http://{{author}}.gitbooks.io/{book}/content/**.

-But you can configure your book to use a custom domain name (a free feature on GitBook.io).
+But you can configure your book to use a custom domain name (a free feature on GitBook).
 Domain name can be use for the homepage and the content (or both).

 The process to add a custom domain to your book is easy.